Lower School (Preschool-Fourth Grade)

 Library:

-Building on the library skills acquired in the 7/8s, students in the 8/9s enhance their literacy skills and understanding of stories and information.
+Building on the library skills acquired in the previous year, students enhance their literacy skills and understanding of stories and information.
 They delve deeply into one particular book and learn to become increasingly independent library users—using alphabetical order to organize books and finding books within sections of the library.
-Students also have an opportunity to hone their critical reading skills by evaluating picture books for the Irma S. and James H. Black Book Award, , which is presented by Bank Street’s Center for Children’s Literature.
+Students also have an opportunity to hone their critical reading skills by evaluating picture books for the Irma S. and James H. Black Book Award, which is presented by Bank Street’s Center for Children’s Literature.
 For this annual award, children in the 8/9s and 9/10s select four finalists after evaluating 16 current picture books, guided by the librarian and their classroom teachers.
 The 6/7s and the 7/8s read the four finalists and vote, along with students from hundreds of schools around the world, on the winning book.

 Spanish: